karmaniverous/blog/collections/_posts/2024-10-11-loggable-a-typescript-mixin-for-generic-class-logging.md

 </div>

+**Did the code at the links above look completely different from what you expected?** [Here's why](/blog/mixin-it-up-picking-the-right-problem-to-solve).
+{: .notice--info}

 ## Why?

 If you've been following along, you will recall that I'm engaged in a Typescript refactor and major upgrade of my [`entity-manager`](https://github.com/karmaniverous/entity-manager) library.